dart-lang/site-www/src/_guides/libraries/java-interop.md

 ### Configure `jnigen`

 First, add `package:jni` as a dependency and `package:jnigen` as a [dev dependency][].

 ```terminal
 $ dart pub add jni dev:jnigen
 ```

 Next, create a top-level file called `jnigen.yaml`.
-This will contain the configuration for generating the bindings.
+This file contains the configuration for generating the bindings.

 ```yaml
 output: